 Furthermore, a senior couple whom children don’t accompany will have a much different idea of what constitutes a vacation than those who do have children.
 It’s therefore imperative to be clear on all the specifics before selecting travel influencers.
 You can segment even further by targeting the actual decision-makers in a family when it comes to travel destination selection.
 According to data, mothers are the key decision-makers when it comes to Middle Eastern families.
 So, in this case, a married female Muslim travel influencer who has children would be optimal.

 Click on the following link to learn more about who makes travel decisions in the Arab household.
 To formulate a clear influencer marketing plan, you need to obtain precise data on who exactly your ideal market is or would be.
 Gulf Reps’ network of travel agencies can provide you with precisely that kind of competitive edge.

 Going micro with your influencer marketing efforts is the most effective way to grow your conversions (or the number of individuals who do end up booking a trip).
 Going micro is also one of the reasons it would be wise to select influencers with medium-sized followerships.

 2) Choose the Middle Ground When Selecting Travel Influencers

 Travel influencers who truly create content for a micro niche will seldom have extremely high follower counts.
-The connection between these influencers and their followers is, however, highly potent and tightly knit.
+The connection between these influencers and their followers is, however, highly potent.
 It is akin to a community of like-minded individuals who share similar lifestyles and values—a community with the influencer at its head as an opinion leader.

-If you decide that selecting this path is the most suitable course of action, be wary of influencers with massive fake followings.
+If you decide that selecting high follower count influencers is the most suitable course of action for you, then be wary of influencers with massive fake followings.